ceri-num/uv-larm/tuto-level-up/transform.md

 ```

 In rviz, connect to scan topic, but nothing appears.
+Try by modifying the global frame with the frame of the laser.

+### Transform tools

 The package `tf2_tools` provides with a process that generates a graph of the connection between the frames.

 ```console